top of page

 About the Ostional Egg Harvest Program

 Ostional is the only beach in the world where a legal harvest and commercialization of sea turtle eggs exists.
 The take of eggs was justified by scientific studies which found a large percentage of nests are destroyed by subsequently nesting turtles during the arribada.
+The high density of nests and large quantity of broken eggs also promote microbial growth and conditions which negatively impact embryonic development and causes low hatching success.

 Therefore, in 1987 the government of Costa Rica established a law that allows the community of Ostional to harvest a small percentage of the eggs laid during the first three days of the arribada.
 In return, the Asociación de Desarrollo Integral de Ostional (ADIO) is responsible for protecting the turtles, cleaning debris from the beach, and patrolling day and night for poachers.